oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 git clone https://github.com/oracle/weblogic-kubernetes-operator.git
 ```

-{{% notice info %}} The following sections of the guide will take you step-by-step through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
+{{% notice info %}} The following sections of the sample will take you step-by-step through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
 This allows you to understand and customize each step.
 If you wish to have a more automated experience that abstracts some lower level details, you can skip to the [Automation](#automation) section.
 {{% /notice %}}

 #### Create the AKS cluster

-This guide requires we disable http-application-routing by default.
+This sample requires we disable http-application-routing by default.
 If you want to enable  http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/azure/aks/http-application-routing).

 Run the following commands to create the AKS cluster instance.